azalea-rs/azalea/azalea/README.md

+A framework for creating Minecraft bots.

-A wrapper over azalea-client, adding useful functions for making bots.
+Interally, it's just a wrapper over azalea-client, adding useful functions for making bots.